Elao/tech-blog/posts/2013-08-02-the-browserdetectorbundle-working-with-the-kernel-events.md

 elao_browser_detector:
     browsers:
         partially_compatible:
-            "IE": "&lt;9"
+            "IE": "<9"
         incompatible:
-            "IE": "&lt;8"
+            "IE": "<8"
 ```

 ### Detecting incompatible browser:

-Now what we want to do on every request is to check that the browser has been identified as compatible and if it wasn&#8217;t, display an error page.
+Now what we want to do on every request is to check that the browser has been identified as compatible and if it wasn't, display an error page.

 So let’s create our custom kernel listener named BrowserListener and register it: